-When we look back in our own lives at God’s faithfulness to us, it gives us confidence and hope in his future faithfulness.
+When we look back on our own lives at God’s faithfulness to us, it gives us confidence and hope in his future faithfulness.
 We look back to our own story of salvation.
-We see that Jesus died on the cross for our sins, that this is the demonstration of God’s love for us.
+We see that Jesus died on the cross for our sins, that this is the demonstration of God’s love for us (Romans 5:8).
 When worries threaten to seize our heart, we need to remember and dwell on the truth of the gospel.
 Remembering the cross propels us in faith for what lies ahead.

 And as we remember, we need to turn to God in prayer.
 Hebrews says that because of Jesus, we can come to the throne of grace with confidence, to receive the help we need (Hebrews 4:16).
-Paul was referring to chronic worry when he wrote in Philippians 4:6, “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.”
+Paul was referring to chronic worry when he wrote in Philippians 4:6, “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.”
 We are to give our worries to God in prayer, trusting him with all our burdens and cares.
-As a result, we will receive in return the peace we long for, “And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus” (Philippians 4:7).
+As a result, we will receive in return the peace we long for, “And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:7).

 You might even pray something like this. . . .

 I come to you with a heart heavy and full of so many worries and cares.
 I want to just curl up on your lap and find some peace from the chaos in my life.
 My worries fill my mind night and day.
 My stomach is in knots and I can hardly breathe.
 I feel like I am drained dry; the joy has been sucked right out of me.